remix-run/react-router/docs/how-to/error-boundary.md

 # Error Boundaries

-Poop poop poopy

-To avoid stinky an empty page to users, route modules will automatically catch errors in your code and render the closest `ErrorBoundary`.
+To avoid rendering an empty page to users, route modules will automatically catch errors in your code and render the closest `ErrorBoundary`.

 Error boundaries are not intended for error reporting or rendering form validation errors.
 Please see [Form Validation](./form-validation) and [Error Reporting](./error-reporting) instead.